 PRAYER FOR STORYTELLING THE GOSPEL

-As we think of sharing the gospel through storytelling in Christians Engaging Culture this week, we praise you for the cosmic drama of redemption.
+As we think of sharing the gospel through storytelling in Christians Engaging Culture, we praise you for the cosmic drama of redemption.
 For the wonderful true story of the saviour come to rescue his people.
 Thank you for catching us up into this amazing story.
 Thank you that you have given us so many stories about you and about your Son to share with the world.
 Thank you that they are so beautiful.
 Thank you that your stories resonate so deeply with the human heart.
 Please enable us to boldly tell the great and true story of Jesus.
 Please bring stories to mind when we are sharing the gospel.
 And Lord, please use us to bring others into good relationship with you as we tell these gospel stories.

 In Jesus’ name.
 Amen.